rlancaste/Astro-Dev/README.md

 # Getting set up

 1. Clone my other Repo and run build-kstars.sh [KStars-on-OSX-Craft](https://github.com/rlancaste/kstars-on-osx-craft) (if not done already)
-2. Download and install [Qt Creator](https://www.qt.io) from whatever source (Homebrew, Craft, QT Installer)
-3. Open the Mac Os Terminal and type the following commands, if it asks you to install Developer Tools, click ok.
+2. Open the Mac Os Terminal and type the following commands, if it asks you to install Developer Tools, click ok.
 ```
 mkdir ~/Projects
 cd  ~/Projects
 git clone https://github.com/rlancaste/KStars-INDI-Mac-Dev.git
 ```
-4. Edit the script [build-env.sh](scripts/build-env.sh) to make sure all the variables are correct for your system.
+3. Edit the script [build-env.sh](scripts/build-env.sh) to make sure all the variables are correct for your system.
-5. Enable the options you want for building in that script as well
+4. Enable the options you want for building in that script as well
-7. Drag [setup.sh](scripts/setup.sh) to the OS X Terminal or just copy and paste the following into Terminal and run the script.
+5. Drag [setup.sh](scripts/setup.sh) to the OS X Terminal or just copy and paste the following into Terminal and run the script.
 ```
 ~/Projects/KStars-INDI-Mac-Dev/scripts/setup.sh
 ```
-8. Now either use the programs, or get set up to edit the software.
+6. Now either use the programs, or get set up to edit the software.

 # [build-env.sh](scripts/build-env.sh) options
 There are a large number of variables that you can customize in build-env.sh.
 They fall in several main categories.